 No camera is simpler than the Zen Pinhole Camera according to Clive Heritage-Tilley.
+This is just about how simple a camera can get.

 Throughout his photographic career, Clive has used and constructed a variety of different pinhole cameras.
 In his own conventional non-pinhole photography, he has always appreciated simplicity and minimum intervention to preserve integrity within the image.
 With this thought in mind the idea to make a camera that was as simple as possible was born.